 - Download the free Girls Who Code curriculum

 Girls Who Code aims to expose 10,000 girls to computer science this year alone through its summer immersion programs and Girls Who Code clubs — and that has a butterfly effect.

 "Some of the girls who leave our summer immersion program will start a Girls Who Code club or teach their siblings how to code," she said.
 "Once you teach one girl to code, she may go and teach five more."

 There's a rapidly growing opportunity for girls and women with STEM skills in the modern business landscape, and Girls Who Code is doing great work to help provide the support, community, materials, and mentorship they need to change the world.
-The best part is, you can help them achieve their mission so many ways.
+The best part is, you can help them achieve their mission in so many ways.